 1 Motivation

 The application of ICT technology in the field of culture can effectively maintain the cultural diversity, and support the exchange and sharing of cultures around countries in the world.
-Recent catastrophic events in the cultural sphere have made the need for such applications more urgent.
+The catastrophic events in the cultural field have made the need for such applications more urgent.

 Digital culture is the general term of products and services which aim at maintaining cultural diversity and improving the effectiveness of cultural communication.
 Digital culture-related systems and services refer to a structure set of capabilities intended to support culture related applications with the advanced digital multimedia technologies.